|

 Taxi rates change often, and taxis often don’t take foreign currency or credit cards.
 Though many are starting to cards, sometimes the old machines don’t like foreign cards.
 Best to have some cash on hand.

-We recommend a private transfer to eliminate the hassle of dealing with a taxi driver and figuring out cash when you first arrive.
+You also have options for private transfers, including our favorites.
+We recommend a transfer to eliminate the hassle of dealing with a taxi driver and figuring out cash when you first arrive.

-The airport metro stop is newly opened and can take you to multiple points in the city.
+There are also easy public transportation links to SAW, including the metro and city buses.
+The metro stop is newly opened and can take you to multiple points in the city.
 By metros and a ferry, you can get to Taksim in 1 hour 40 minutes.

 Atatürk International Airport

-Some people wonder if there are three airports in Istanbul, but Ataturk Airport is no longer in service for passenger flights.
+Some people wonder if there are three different airports in Istanbul, but Ataturk Airport is no longer in service for passenger flights.
+Before 2019, our family used to primarily fly in and out of Atatürk.

-Ataturk Airport is mainly only used for private flights now, and most of it is being turned into a national park.
+Ataturk is mainly only used for private flights now, and most of it is being turned into a national park.
 The first section of the park opened in May 2023.

-Which Airport in Istanbul is Better to Fly Into?
+Which one is best to Fly Into?

-The advantages of IST are that it is closer to the main touristy areas of the city on the European side of Istanbul and it is big, new, and clean.
+If you’re flying from abroad, most likely you will be routed to IST.
+The advantages are that it is closer to the main touristy areas of the city on the European side of Istanbul and it is big, new, and clean.

 There are both domestic and international flights to and from IST, to almost every major city in the world.

-If you’re flying more regionally, or need to make a domestic flight within Turkey, Sabiha Gokcen Airport is a great option too.
+If you’re flying more regionally, or need to make a domestic flight within Turkey, SAW is a great option too.
+It’s not as big as IST, which makes it a bit more manageable and less overwhelming.

-Also if you happen to be staying on the Asian side of Istanbul, SAW airport is a much more convenient option.
+Also if you happen to be staying on the Asian side of Istanbul, SAW is a much more convenient option.

-FAQs on the Airports of Istanbul
+FAQs on Istanbul Airports

 Which is the main airport in Istanbul?

-Istanbul International Airport (IST) is the main international airport in Istanbul.
-It is the larger of the two airports that have commercial flights.
+Istanbul International (IST) is the main international airport in Istanbul.
+It is the larger of the two that have commercial flights.
 It is the hub for Turkish Airlines and has thousands of flights coming in and out every day.

 How much is a taxi from Istanbul Airport to the city center?

-As of January 2024, a taxi ride from IST to Taksim is about 800 TL.
-A taxi ride from IST to Kadikoy is approximately 1000 TL.
+As of January 2024, a taxi ride from IST to Taksim is about 100 TL.
+A taxi ride from IST to Kadikoy is approximately 1400 TL.
 Taxi rates change regularly, and traffic can also affect travel time and taxi prices.
 Because of this, I would recommend a transfer with a set price.

 Is Uber in Istanbul?